sartography/SpiffWorkflow/doc/bpmn/events.rst

-We ask the Employee to verify that they were able to retrieve the product; if they were unable to do so, then we generate an Error End Event, which we will handle with an Interrupting Error Boundary Event (Error events are *always* Interrupting).
+We ask the Employee to verify that they were able to retrieve the product; if they were unable to do so, then we generate an Error End Event, which we will handle with an Interrupting Error Boundary Event (Error events are *always* interrupting).

 If the product is unavailable, our Manager will notify the customer, issue a refund, and cancel the order.